francoismichel/ssh3-spec/draft-michel-ssh3.md

 # Introduction

 This document defines mechanism to run the SSH Connection protocol {{SSH-CONNECT}} over HTTP/3 connections.
+The mechanisms used for establishing an SSH3 conversation are similar to the WebTransport session establishment {{WEBTRANSPORT-H3}}.
 Currently, it is still undecided whether HTTP/3 or WebTransport should be used as the transport layer for SSH3.
 We currently only consider HTTP/3 as WebTransport is not standardized yet.
 The semantics of HTTP/2 being comparable with HTTP/3, the mechanisms defined in this document may be implemented using HTTP/2.
 This document being a first introductory document, we limit its current scope to HTTP/3.